-The aim of the conference is to bring together the Academicians, Researchers, and Industry Experts in areas of Computer Science & Information Technology, Electronics & Communication Engineering and Electrical Engineering for dissemination of original research, new innovations and ideas at International Platform.
-This will also provide a forum for sharing insights, experiences and interactions on various aspects of evolving engineering technologies and patterns.
+5th IEEE International Conference ICRAIE-2020 has been added with exhibits, Workshops and Tutorials that aims to bring together the Academicians, Researchers, Industry and Industry Experts in areas of Computer Science & Information Technology, Electronics & Communication Engineering and Electrical Engineering for dissemination of original research new innovations and ideas at International Platform, have larger scope of participation for renowned organizations in India and abroad through organizing workshops, tutorials and exhibits.

 Poornima College of Engineering (PCE) was established in the year 2000.
 PCE is the flagship institution of Poornima Group of Colleges.
-There are seven B. Tech. courses (Computer Engineering, Electronics & Communication Engineering, Electrical Engineering, Electronics & Instrumentation Engineering, Information Technology, Mechanical Engineering and Civil Engineering), along with two M. Tech.
-Courses (Computer Engineering and VLSI Desing).
-In a span of twelve years PCE has added many feathers in its cap and has emerged as the top notch destination for technical education in India
+There are six B. Tech. courses (Computer Engineering, Electronics & Communication Engineering, Electrical Engineering, Information Technology, Mechanical Engineering and Civil Engineering) along with two M. Tech.
+Courses (Computer Engineering and VLSI Design).
+In a span of twenty years PCE has added many feathers in its cap and has emerged as the top notch destination for technical education in India.

-Founded in AD 1727 by Sawai Jaisingh II, Jaipur the capital of Rajasthan is popularly known as the Pink City with broad avenues and spacious gardens.
-The capital of Rajasthan, Jaipur is steeped in history and culture.
-Here the past comes alive in magnificent forts and palaces, blushed pink, where once lived the maharajas.
-The bustling bazaars of Jaipur, famous for Rajasthani jewellery, fabric and shoes, possess a timeless quality and are surely a treasure-trove for the shoppers.
-This fascinating city with its romantic charm takes you to an epoch of royalty and tradition.
+Founded in AD 1727 by Sawai Jaisingh II Jaipur the capital of Rajasthan is popularly known as the Pink City with broad avenues and spacious gardens.
+The capital of Rajasthan Jaipur is steeped in history and culture.
+Here the past comes alive in magnificent forts and palaces blushed pink where once lived the maharajas.
+The bustling bazaars of Jaipur famous for Rajasthani jewellery fabric and shoes possess a timeless quality and are surely a treasure-trove for the shoppers.
+This fascinating city with its romantic charm takes you to an epoch of royalty and tradition

-Jaipur has been laid according to the conventional nine-grid pattern that astrologers believe to be lucky, and which has been recommended in the ancient Indian treatise on architecture.
-Each grid consists of a square, and these have been planned so that, at the heart of the city is the City Palace.
-Spread around it, in rows, are public buildings, the residences of noblemen, the living and trading quarters of merchants and artisans.
-Straight, wide roads run through the city, while a high, crenellated wall that forms its defense is pierced with seven gateways that serve as entry points.
-Today, these walls may be more difficult to spot since the city has grown far beyond its original plan, but they are still there, proof that though Jaipur saw no great siege, it was more than adequately prepared for it.
+Jaipur has been laid according to the conventional nine-grid pattern that astrologers believe to be lucky and which has been recommended in the ancient Indian treatise on architecture.
+Each grid consists of a square and these have been planned so that at the heart of the city is the City Palace.
+Spread around it in rows are public buildings the residences of noble men the living and trading quarters of merchants and artisans.
+Straight wide roads run through the city while a high crenellated wall that forms its defense is pierced with seven gateways that serve as entry points.
+Today these walls may be more difficult to spot since the city has grown far beyond its original plan but they are still there proof that though Jaipur saw no great siege it was more than adequately prepared for it.